-Candidates shall have a PhD degree in Computer Engineering or a related discipline and possess expertise and research interest in areas such as, but not limited to embedded systems, embedded computing, wireless computing and/or software platforms for embedded computing, with applications in health, healthy aging, human performance and/or smart homes/buildings.
-This is a tenure-track or tenured position.
-Appointments will be in the Department of Electrical and Computer Engineering and at the rank of Assistant or Associate Professor depending on the successful candidate’s level of experience.
+Candidates shall have a PhD degree in Computer Engineering or a related discipline and possess expertise and research interest in areas such as, but not limited to embedded systems, embedded computing, wireless computing and software platforms for embedded computing, with applications in health, healthy aging, human performance and smart homes/buildings.
+This is a tenure track position and appointments will be at the rank of Assistant or Associate Professor depending on the successful candidate’s level of experience.
 The ideal candidate will thrive in an interdisciplinary research environment, interacting with existing research capacity in ECE, in other parts of the University, and beyond the institution, through the PERFORM Centre.
 They will have a vision and a drive to become an internationally recognized leader in their area of research.
 Applications from colleagues at the beginning of their careers are welcome.

 Concordia offers a competitive compensation and benefit package covering health insurance, pension and retirement benefits, parental leave, etc. We also provide mentoring and support for research scholarship, granting and publication as part of our commitment to ongoing faculty professional development.

 The ECE Department, PERFORM Centre and Concordia University are inclusive and welcome diverse experiences to improve learning and advance research.
 As part of our commitment to providing students with a dynamic, innovative and inclusive educational environment, we require all applicants to articulate how their professional experiences and expertise have prepared them to conduct innovative research in ways that are relevant for our diverse, multicultural, contemporary Canadian society.

 Membership or eligibility for membership in a Canadian professional engineering association, preferably in the Province of Quebec, is essential.
 The language of instruction at Concordia is English, however, knowledge of French is an asset.